-Like Vector, Mosler also had a visionary behind its creation.
+Like Vector, Mosler also had a vision behind its creation.
 Warren Mosler was the brainchild behind this lightweight sports car, which combined a kit car-like design with a lightweight chassis, carbon fiber, and kevlar construction, and robust turbocharged Chrysler 2.2L four-cylinder engines.
-While the looks are certainly subjective, it was impossible to miss if you were a car enthusiast in the late 80s but also if you happened to be someone who spent time on the track in the same time period.
+While the looks are certainly subjective, it was impossible to miss if you were a car enthusiast in the late 80s but also if you happened to be someone who spent time on the track in the same period.
 The Consulier became known for its blistering performance thanks to an exceptional power-to-weight ratio, which helped it dominate the field on any road course of your choosing.

 What was particularly novel about the Mosler (in my mind, anyway) was that, despite being a low-volume vehicle made by a small corporation, it was the fit and finish.
-You got an actual interior with a real dashboard, chock full of gauges and a functioning radio.
+You got an actual interior with a real dashboard, chock full of gauges, and a functioning radio.
 Real Recaro seats and an actual center console were included in the purchase price as well.
 We have all spent enough time around kit cars and replicas to know there are inevitably shortcomings that remind you time and again how cheaply built your car is, and Mosler clearly wanted to avoid this negative connotation.

 Remembering Consuliers bombing around Lime Rock.
 Very impressive in its day.
 Wasn’t the ban connected with the rear fans, which were accused of blowing ‘stuff’ on following cars?